nens/threedi-docs/source/d_qgis_plugin.rst

 .. figure:: image/d_qgisplugin_apiclient_csv_format.png
     :alt: Example CSV

 When choosing the option Design, a design number between 1 and 16 must be filled in.
 These numbers correlate to predetermined rain events, with differing return periods, that fall homogeneous over the entire model.
 Numbers 1 to 10 originate from `RIONED <https://www.riool.net/bui01-bui10>`_ and are heterogeneous in time.
-Numbers 11 to 16 have a constant rain intensity.
+Numbers 11 to 16 have a constant rain intensity:

+Rain 11 statistically occurs once every 100 years.
+The duration of this event is 1 hour with a constant rain intensity of 70 mm/h.
+(T= 100.0 year, V=70 mm, Standard rain event (local) from Delta Programma 2019).

+Rain 12 statistically occurs once every 250 years.
+The duration of this event is 1 hour with a constant rain intensity of 90 mm/h.
+(T=250.0 year, V=90 mm, Standard rain event (local) from Delta Programme 2019).

+Rain 13 statistically occurs once every 1000 years.
+The duration of this event is 2 hours, with a constant rain intensity of 80 mm/h.
+(T=1000.0 year, V=160 mm, Standard rain event (local) from Delta Programme 2019).

+Rain 14 statistically occurs once every 100 years.
+The duration of this event is 48 hours, with a constant rain intensity of 2.5 mm/h.
+(T=100.0 year, V=120 mm, Standard rain event (regional) from Delta Programme 2019).

+Rain 15 statistically occurs once every 250 years.
+The duration of this event is 48 hours, with a constant rain intensity of 2.7 mm/h.
+(T=250.0 year, V=130 mm, Standard rain event (regional) from Delta Programme 2019).

+Rain 16 statistically occurs once every 1000 years.
+The duration of this event is 48 hours, with a constant rain intensity of 3.4 mm/h.
+(T=1000.0 year, V=160 mm, Standard rain event (regional) from Delta Programme 2019).

 These so-called design rain events are time series, which are traditionally used to test the functioning of a sewer system in the Netherlands.

 .. figure:: image/d_qgisplugin_apiclient_rain_design.png
     :alt: Choose design rain